Quick Read: What You’ll Learn

 Tap any point to jump straight to that section.

 The diamond tennis bracelet is one of the most versatile pieces in a jewelry box.
 It dresses up a t-shirt and jeans, stacks with a watch, and photographs beautifully on its own.
-It is also the category where lab-grown pricing has changed the math most dramatically: a piece that used to cost $15,000–$40,000 is now a $2,500–$6,500 decision.
+It is also the category where lab-grown pricing has changed the math most dramatically.
+A tennis bracelet that used to cost $15,000 to $40,000 in mined diamonds is now a $2,500 to $6,500 decision in lab-grown, which makes it the category with the biggest price-to-visual-impact ratio in fine jewelry today.
+The name itself comes from Chris Evert's 1987 US Open moment: she lost the bracelet mid-match, called a break to retrieve it, and the tennis bracelet was born in popular culture.

 Key takeaway

-Tennis bracelets are sized by total carat weight (TCW).
-The sweet spot for daily wear is 3–5 carats TCW.
-Under 3 carats looks delicate, over 7 carats starts to feel dressy-only.
-Lab-grown brings a 5-carat tennis bracelet to $3,500–$5,500 range.
+Tennis bracelets are sized by total carat weight (TCW), which is the sum of all stones in the piece.
+The sweet spot for daily wear is 3 to 5 carats TCW.
+Under 3 carats looks delicate (good for stacking, less presence alone).
+Over 7 carats starts to feel dressy-only and heavy on the wrist during long days.
+Lab-grown pricing brings a 5-carat tennis bracelet into the $3,000 to $5,500 range.
+Always insist on a figure-8 safety catch in addition to the main clasp: clasp failure is the single largest cause of tennis bracelet loss.

 How tennis bracelets are sized